-Unlike Windows, in which you can enable the function of “Listen to this device”, it seems there is no direct way to get real-time monitoring on Mac.
+Unlike Windows, in which you can enable the function of “Listen to this device”, there is no direct way to get the real-time monitoring on Mac.
 But what to do when you need to check levels on a microphone or you want to pass audio from microphone through Mac to speaker while doing the presentation?

-2. Go to “File”>”New Audio Recording”.
+2. Go to the “File”> the ”New Audio Recording”.

-PS: The software will reveal itself as a package of contents.
+Notice: The software will reveal itself as a package of contents.
 The only one you need to be interested in is AudioMonitor.
 Drag that icon over to the Applications folder on your Mac to install the program.
 Feel free to discard the rest.

 If you would like to suggest any other methods to monitor audio on Mac or have the problem of using that software, feel free to comment below!